 When humans began building villages, a tree would often be planted on the founder’s grave, around which the village was centered.
 This sacred tree, which was believed to be endowed with the spirits of the deceased family members, could be birch (Betula), oak (Quercus), ash (Fraxinus excelsior), linden (Tilia), Norway spruce (Picea abies), Scots pine (Pinus sylvestris), or yew (Taxus baccata).
 During festivals, mead was presented as an offering, and also blood, when animals were slaughtered.

 Until about a hundred years ago, among certain African tribes in Liberia, a tree would be planted, when a village was founded, and a beautiful maiden would be buried alive under the tree.
 Hereby, this tree would be endowed with the spirits of the forefathers.
 The tree and its surroundings were protected, and if weaver birds – which are serious pests, as they eat crops – founded a colony in the tree, nobody dared to harm them.
-If that happened, the village must be burned down, and a new one established far away.
+If somebody pursued them, the village must be burned down, and a new one established far away.

 This large Indian holly oak (Quercus floribunda), growing near Dharkot, Uttarakhand, India, serves as a ‘money tree’.
 Coins are hammered into the bark as an offering to obtain good luck.
-This habit may be a remnant of pre-Hindu animism.
+This custom may be a remnant of pre-Hindu animism.
 (Photo copyright © by Kaj Halberg)

 Tree worship in Norse religion

 The Norsemen had sacred groves, in which sacrifices were presented to Odin, the Sky God.
-Around 1070, historian Adam of Bremen describes one such shrine in Uppsala, Sweden: “Of every kind of living things, nine males are sacrificed, their blood believed to reconcile the gods.
+Around 1070, historian Adam of Bremen describes one such shrine in Uppsala: “Of every kind of living things, nine males are sacrificed, their blood believed to reconcile the gods.
 The bodies themselves are strung up in the trees of a grove next to the shrine.
 This grove is so sacred to the heathens that each and every tree in it is considered to be divine through death and decay of the victims.
 Here are the corpses of dogs and horses, and also of humans, and a Christian has told me that he observed 72 such corpses, hanging close to one another.”

-Pramdrageregen (‘Barge-haulers’ oak’) is another ‘eye’ tree, situated near Gudenå River, Jutland, Denmark, where, in former times, men would haul barges up or down the river, using long ropes, attached to the barge from the shore.
+Pramdrageregen (‘Barge-haulers’ oak’) is another ‘eye’ tree, situated near Gudenå River, Jutland, Denmark, where, in former times, men would haul barges up or down the river, using long ropes, attached to the barge from the bank.
 (Photo copyright © by Kaj Halberg)

 The prevalent religion in Taiwan – and in certain parts of China – is a unique mixture of Daoism and Buddhism, containing many traces from pre-Buddhist animism.
 Tibetan Buddhism, too, has many traces from the pre-Buddhist religion, Bon, which was prevalent in large parts of Central Asia.

-Bæksted, A., 1974.
+Bæksted, A. 1974.
 Guder og helte i Norden.
 Politikens Forlag.
-(In Danish)

-Hansen, M.A., 1952.
+Hansen, M.A.
+1952.
 Orm og Tyr.
 Wivels Forlag.
-(In Danish)

-Marc, F., 1968.
+Marc, F. 1968.
 De frie slavers land.
 Aschehougs Minervabøger.
-(In Danish)

-Nielsen, H., 1976.
+Nielsen, H. 1976.
 Lægeplanter og trolddomsurter.
 3. udg.
 Politikens Forlag.
-(In Danish)

 (Uploaded April 2016)

-(Revised April 2018)
+(Revised November 2018)